Baqend/guide/src/topics/wordpress/index.md

 ## Install the Plugin

-Download the official **Baqend plugin** from [the WordPress Plugin Repository](https://wordpress.org/plugins/baqend/) into your WordPress blog.
-You can also look for it in your blog's plugin administration (typically located under *http://your-wordpress.blog/wp-admin/plugin-install.php*) and install it there.
+Download the official **Baqend plugin** from [our website](https://www.baqend.com/wordpress-plugin/latest/baqend.zip) and install it in your blog's plugin administration view (typically located under *http://your-wordpress.blog/wp-admin/plugin-install.php*).

 ## Prepare Your Baqend App